Vancouver: Libraries and museums

 Science World is an interactive science centre.
 The building was originally constructed for Expo 86.

 Libraries in Vancouver include the Vancouver Public Library, with its main branch at Library Square, designed by Moshe Safdie.
 The central branch contains 1.5 million volumes.
 Altogether, twenty-two branches contain 2.25 million volumes.
 The Vancouver Tool Library is Canada's original tool lending library.

 The Vancouver Art Gallery has a permanent collection of nearly 10,000 items and is the home of a significant number of works by Emily Carr.
 However, little or none of the permanent collection is ever on view.
 Downtown is also home to the Contemporary Art Gallery (Vancouver), which showcases temporary exhibitions by up-and-coming Vancouver artists.
 The Morris and Helen Belkin Art Gallery, with a small collection of contemporary works, is part of the University of British Columbia.

 In the Kitsilano district are the Vancouver Maritime Museum, the H. R. MacMillan Space Centre, and the Vancouver Museum, the largest civic museum in Canada.
 The Museum of Anthropology at UBC is a leading museum of Pacific Northwest Coast First Nations culture.
 A more interactive museum is Science World at the head of False Creek.
 The city also features a diverse collection of Public Art.

 Visual art

 Inukshuk at English Bay.
 The inuksuk sculpture is one of several pieces of public art on display in Vancouver.

 Vancouver is home to 13 of the 190 Artist Run Centres in Canada.
-Artwork and cultural artifacts from nations Indigenous to the land on which Vancouver is located are available to view at the Museum of Anthropology at UBC, largely because these artifacts were stolen as part of colonization.
+Artwork and cultural artifacts from nations Indigenous to the land on which Vancouver is located are available to view at the Museum of Anthropology at UBC.